 The standard replaces IAS 18 Revenue and IAS 11 Construction contracts and related interpretations.
-Hudson has analyzed the impact of the standard, however, has not identified any material changes to the current revenue recognition approach, as Hudson does not have customer contracts.
+Hudson has analyzed the impact of the standard, however, has not identified any material changes to the current revenue recognition approach.
 Hudson considered the following aspects: